Palm Beach County Man Sues Orthopedic Surgeon and Paley Institute Over Alleged Unnecessary Limb-Lengthening Procedure

 Kojalo demands a jury trial and seeks compensatory damages as permitted under Florida law.
 The lawsuit also states that the defendants allegedly failed to comply with Florida’s medical malpractice presuit requirements, including providing requested documentation during the presuit investigation.

 The plaintiff’s attorneys signed the complaint on November 25, 2025.
-The original document, as filed with the Palm Beach County Clerk of Court, can be downloaded here.
+The original document, as filed with the Palm Beach County Clerk of Court, can be viewed here.

 0 Comments